ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 Firstly in `BeckhoffTestRunner` run:
 `git submodule update --init --recursive --remote`

 To run tests locally you must build the `twinCATAutomationTools` tools then use them to set up a working simulated PLC.
 This can be done by running `build.bat` (best done not in an EPICS terminal).

-Once this is done you can run the following command in your `BeckhoffTestRunner` directory to begin testing:
+Once this is done, create an epics terminal, and then run the following command in your `BeckhoffTestRunner` directory to begin testing:

 ```
 python %EPICS_KIT_ROOT%\\support\\IocTestFramework\\master\\run_tests.py -tp ".\\tests"